tkuchiki/alp/README.md

   -q, --query-string            Include the URI query string
       --qs-ignore-values        Ignore the value of the query string.
 Replace all values with xxx (only use with -q) --decode-uri              Decode the URI
-      --format=table            The output format (table, markdown, tsv and csv) --noheaders               Output no header line at all (only --format=tsv, csv) --show-footers            Output footer line at all (only --format=table, markdown) --limit=5000              The maximum number of results to display.
-      --location=Local          Location name for the timezone -o, --output=all              Specifies the results to display, separated by commas -m, --matching-groups=PATTERN,...
+      --format=table            The output format (table, markdown, tsv, csv and html) --noheaders               Output no header line at all (only --format=tsv, csv) --show-footers            Output footer line at all (only --format=table, markdown) --limit=5000              The maximum number of results to display --location=Local          Location name for the timezone -o, --output=all              Specifies the results to display, separated by commas -m, --matching-groups=PATTERN,...